Gjergj Elez Alia: In Bosniak tradition

-According to the legend, Đerzelez also has an epic horse (sometimes called Šarac, as the horse of Marko) and he is a good friend of fairies who help him when he is in danger.
+According to the legend, Đerzelez also has an epic horse (sometimes called Šarac, as the horse of Prince Marko) and he is a good friend of fairies who help him when he is in danger.
 Legend says that he was killed during his prayer (salat) because he did not want to interrupt it despite being aware that he would be killed.
+Another legend mentions Đerzelez and Prince Marko as being bloodbrothers, and Marko considering Đerzelez to be a fierce warrior equal to him.
+One of many similarities between the epic poetry of the Bosniaks and Serbs.

 In Albanian tradition

 In Albanian folklore, Gjergj Elez Alia is regarded as a great warrior and his legend is one of the most popular.
 A song of Gjergj Elez Alia was recorded by Bernardin Palaj and Donat Kurti in Nikaj (Tropojë District) and published in Tirana in 1937.
 The song is usually sung accompanied by the lahuta (gusle), or occasionally with çifteli, by the rapsod (performer of epic poetry).
 The song of Gjergj Elez Alia is part of the heroic non-historical cycle of Albanian epic poetry, the Kângë Kreshnikësh ("Songs of Heroes"), however it is not related to the epic cycle of the pair of heroic brothers Muji and Halili.